conda-incubator/conda-store/docs/contributing.md

  - build Conda docker images
  - remove Conda builds
  - modify symlinks to point current environment to given build
+ - generally any tasks that can take an unbounded amount of time

 All of the worker logic is in `conda_store_server/build.py` and `conda_store_server/worker/*.py`.
 Celery is used for managing tasks so